bcrow99/DataMapper/README.md

-# DataMapper  This is software used to image and process data collected from a drone.
+This is software used to image and process data collected from a drone.